R-unic/mechanism/README.md

 # Mechanism
-An elegant input wrapper for Roblox
+An elegant composable input library for Roblox

 ## Examples